 Category 1 Looked-after children and children who were previously looked after, including those children who appear to have been in state care outside England, but ceased to be so as a result of being adopted.
-2 Children with a sibling on the roll of the school at the time of application and who is expected still to be in attendance in the year in which they enter and who has a normal home address within the ecclesiastical parish of Christ Church, Reading.
-3 Children with a sibling already in the school (but who live outside of the ecclesiastical parish of Christ Church, Reading) at the time of application and who is expected still to be in attendance in the year in which they enter.
-4 Children with a normal home address within the ecclesiastical parish of Christ Church, Reading.
-5 Other Children
+2 Families who have exceptional medical or social needs that make it essential that their child attends New Christ Church CE Primary School rather than any other.
+These needs must be fully supported by written evidence from the appropriate professional person involved with the family.
+3 Children with a sibling on the roll of the school at the time of application and who is expected still to be in attendance in the year in which they enter and who has a normal home address within the ecclesiastical parish of Christ Church, Reading.
+4 Children with a sibling already in the school (but who live outside of the ecclesiastical parish of Christ Church, Reading) at the time of application and who is expected still to be in attendance in the year in which they enter.
+5 Children with a normal home address within the ecclesiastical parish of Christ Church, Reading.
+6 Other Children